 Research into Global Cannabis Market Growth and Related Job Growth Statistics.
-This blog discusses Cannabis Industry Growth Predictions for 2020- 2024.
-This data is based on agricultural export predictions and market research reports by experts in cannabis exportation, consumer demand and market growth statistics.
-Estimated read time: 4 minutes.
+The Cannabis Industry Growth Predictions for 2020- 2025 are based on export predictions and market research reports by experts in cannabis exportation and consumer/patient demand for quality medicinal marijuana, as well as recent market growth statistics.

 Cannabis Industry Growth Rate Reports including Export Markets and Consumer Demand

 How fast will the worldwide medicinal cannabis market expand?
 Cannabis Industry Predictions 2020-2025

 Research in the medical cannabis industry has revealed significant market growth rate statistics and high consumer demand.
 Investing briefs and Cannabis Market Reports indicate legal cannabis sales experienced over 40% growth rates in recent years, primarily fueled by high consumer demand for Cannabis in US markets.

 The global demand for cannabis (medical and recreational) is predicted to grow consistently at a growth rate of at least ~17% to ~23% per annum.
 These are only estimates, as pharmaceutical cannabis production is an entirely new market in nearly every country embracing the lucrative industry.
 Medical cannabis growth rates will also be influenced by heavily regulated production processes, which are subject to changes and potentially long processing times for cannabis farming applications.